 6) Confirm your restore point and click Finish.

-7) Save any unsaved work and close all the programs in your computer.
-Then, click Yes.
+7) Save any unsaved work and close all the running apps.
+When you’re ready, click Yes.

 Wait for the System Restore process to be completed.
-Then start the problematic program and see if the error message will pop up.
-If the issue remains, then move on to the next fix.
+Then start the problematic program and see if the error message pops up.
+If it does, then move on to the next fix.

 Fix 3: Install the DLL file